thi-truong/census-prep/01_welcome_tutorial.md

 ## Step 3.
 Use the key

-Now that your API key has been activated, let's see if this works.
+Now that your API key has been activated, let's test out a query:

 1. Copy this link `https://api.census.gov/data/2020/dec/dp?get=NAME&DP1_0001C&for=state:*&key=stringofcharactersandnumbers`